remedium-ai/remedium-website/src/content/services/english/products.md

   enable: true
   image: "" # set value to override default service image
   title: "Products: Your Patient.
 Your Data.
 Your Technologies."
-  description: "Streamline your clinical processes with our comprehensive digital data collection platform: Our solution provide optimized data collection and usage in your perioperative processes ensuring compliance, efficiency, and accessability."
+  description: "Streamline your clinical processes with our comprehensive digital data collection and intelligence platform: Our solution provide optimized data collection and usage in your perioperative processes ensuring compliance, efficiency, and accessability.
+The analytics product allows for smart benchmarking and learning for clinical teams"
   cta_btn:
     enable: true
-    label: "Schedule Consultation"
+    label: "More about our products"
     url: "/contact"
     rel: ""
     target: ""